dcdelia/lab-assi/rails-associations/Part3.md

 # 3. Create the basic CRUD actions for reviews using nested routes

-Now that the models are set up to represent the relationships between a `Movie`, a `MovieGoer`, and a `Review`, we need a RESTful want to refer to actions associated with movie reviews.
+Now that the models are set up to represent the relationships between a `Movie`, a `Moviegoer`, and a `Review`, we need a RESTful way to refer to actions associated with movie reviews.

 When creating or updating a review, how do we link it to the moviegoer and movie?
 Presumably, the moviegoer will be the `@current_user`, but what about the movie?

-It only makes sense to create a review when you have a movie in mind, therefore the most likely approach is for the "Create Review" functionality to be accessible from a button or link on the Show Movie Details page for a specfic movie.
+It only makes sense to create a review when you have a movie in mind, therefore the most likely approach is for the "Create Review" functionality to be accessible from a button or link on the Show Movie Details page for a specific movie.
 So at the moment we display this control, we know what movie the review is going to be associated with.

 The question is how to get this information to the _new_ or _create_ method in the `ReviewsController`.